NewsNation: Presidential primary debates and forums

 During the presidential primaries of the 2024 election, the network hosted their first presidential candidates debates and forums.
 On December 6, 2023, NewsNation and The CW were the joint television broadcasters of the fourth Republican presidential debate.
 On January 12, 2024, the network hosted a forum featuring three challengers in the Democratic primaries (Representative Dean Phillips of Minnesota, Marianne Williamson, and Cenk Uygur).
 Incumbent president Joe Biden was invited to participate, but declined.
 The forum was moderated by Dan Abrams.

 Availability

 NewsNation is available on most multichannel television providers (including cable, satellite, IPTV, and fiber-optic-based services) within the United States.
 However, the channel continues to have somewhat scattershot coverage (outside of satellite distribution) in portions of the Western United States and much of the New England region.
 Moreover, some multichannel providers in various markets where Tribune Broadcasting had owned a television station prior to the closure of the group's purchase by Nexstar do not carry NewsNation.
-In the Chicago metropolitan area, NewsNation is carried by the three major cable television providers serving the immediate area (Comcast Xfinity, RCN and WOW!) and streaming providers, in addition to the WGN-TV broadcast signal.
+In the Chicago metropolitan area, NewsNation is carried by the three major cable television providers serving the immediate area (Comcast Xfinity, RCN and WOW!) and streaming providers, in addition to WGN-TV.